bigdatagenomics/adam/docs/architecture/schemas.rst

 The bdg-formats schemas
 -----------------------

-The schemas that comprise ADAM’s narrow waist are defined in the `bdg-formats <https://github.com/bigdatagenomics/bdg-formats>`__ project, using the `Apache Avro <https://avro.apache.org>`__ schema description language.
+The schemas that comprise ADAM's narrow waist are defined in the `bdg-formats <https://github.com/bigdatagenomics/bdg-formats>`__ project, using the `Apache Avro <https://avro.apache.org>`__ schema description language.
 This schema definition language automatically